Krishnansh5/SecyTaskPclub/README.md

 Task-1,2,6 have been completed

-The git repository for source code of Task-1 is:
+The git repository for source code of Task-1 is: https://github.com/Krishnansh5/Pclub-secy-recruitment
+The website is deployed at: https://pclub-secy-recruitment.vercel.app/